-The communication sciences department offers Master of Science (M.S.) and Doctor of Arts (D.A.) degree programs in communication disorders (speech-language pathology and audiology concentrations) and a Master of Science degree in deaf studies.
+The Department of Communication Sciences and Disorders offers the Master of Science (M.S.) in speech-language pathology and audiology concentrations and Doctor of Arts (D.A.) (concentration in speech-language pathology) degree programs.
 The graduate programs provide advanced academic and clinical education in normal communication processes; disorders of speech, language, and hearing; and assessment and intervention strategies for individuals with communication disorders.

 The M.S. program in communication disorders provides students with the academic education and clinical experiences required for New York State licensure and the Certificate of Clinical Competence (CCC) issued by the American Speech-Language-Hearing Association (ASHA).
-Additional coursework and clinical practicum experiences required for New York State certification as a Teacher of Students with Speech and Language Disabilities (TSSLD) and the Bilingual extension to the TSSLD are provided.\
+Additional course work and clinical practicum experiences required for New York State certification as a Teacher of Students with Speech and Language Disabilities (TSSLD) and the Bilingual extension to the TSSLD are provided.